Is Milan Worth Visiting? Honest Pros and Cons!

 • Many travellers who don’t rate Milan say it’s because the city has a more ‘business’ or commercial vibe than other European destinations.
 It’s home to the Italian stock exchange, after all.
 With flashy designer shops and expensive restaurants, I can understand why they feel that way.
 If you’re looking for a cute and quaint European city, Milan may not be it.

-• Milan is expensive, though that can be said for many European capitals.
+• Milan is expensive, though that can be said for many well-known European cities.
 Although you can save cash by enjoying the free, walkable attractions, it’s hard to find a decent budget hostel or hotel (Yellow Square Hostel in the Porta Romana neighbourhood isn’t cheap but I do recommend it).
 True budget travellers might prefer smaller, lesser-known Italian towns.
 On the plus side, luxury travellers will love the opportunities for fine dining, shopping and a relaxing stop at the QC Terme Spa.

 • Like any major city, Milan can get crowded.
 For sights like the Last Supper, you absolutely MUST book tickets in advance – especially at high season.